shashank-baikadi/SQL_Notes/JOINS/Left Join.md

 #

 The SQL LEFT JOIN combines rows from two or more tables based on a related column between them and returns all rows from the left table (table1) and the matched rows from the right table (table2).
-If there is no match, the result is `NULL` on the right side.
+If there is no match, the result is `NULL` on the right side..

 ## Syntax